Arizona Divorce Laws Alimony | Arizona Spousal Maintenance Laws

 - The age, employment history, earning ability and physical and emotional condition of the spouse seeking maintenance;

-- The ability of the spouse from whom maintenance is sought to meet that spouse’s needs while meeting those of the spouse seeking maintenance;
+- The ability of the spouse from whom maintenance is requested to meet that spouse’s needs while meeting those of the spouse seeking maintenance;

 - The comparative financial resources of the spouses, including their comparative earning abilities in the labor market;